 fabricates, maintains and repairs mechanical piping systems.
 Pipefitters

 usually begin as helpers or apprentices.
 Journeyman pipefitters deal with

 industrial/commercial/marine piping and heating/cooling systems.

 is a tradesperson who specializes in installing and

 maintaining systems used for potable (drinking) water, sewage and drainage

-in plumbing systems.
+.
 The term dates from ancient times and is related to

 the Latin word for lead, "plumbum".